GPS Coordinates: 22º11’23.99” S 29º52’07.03” E

 Whether you take oral prophylaxis or not, always use mosquito repellent and wear long pants, closed shoes and light long-sleeved shirts at night.
 It is advisable to avoid malarial areas if you are pregnant.

 The air conditioning in our rooms is a good aid in keeping the mosquitoes at bay.
 We also provide you with insect repellent in the rooms.

 Any prescription medication must be accompanied by a letter from a general practitioner.

 Any over the counter medication needed can be obtained from local pharmacies

-During your stay at Maroi African Safaris you will see a wide variety of wild animals, including giraffe, zebra, nyala, eland, waterbuck, kudu, impala, etc. The animals are wild but not dangerous.
+During your stay at Maroi African Hunting Safaris you will see a wide variety of wild animals, including giraffe, zebra, nyala, eland, waterbuck, kudu, impala, etc. The animals are wild but not dangerous.
 As long as you keep your distance and respect their territory, you will not be harmed.

 South Africa is currently using a GSM mobile phone system.
 We recommend that you check your connectivity with your cellular phone service provider beforehand.
 We do offer a free WI-FI connection which is available.
 A password can be obtained at the Lodge upon arrival.

 Tipping/ Gratuities are entirely voluntary.
 We have however provided an outline of a recommended tipping policy for the convenience of those guests seeking guidance: